DimEvil/tutorial-qgis-maxent/README.md

 1. First, we will create subsets from the environmental rasters to focus our modeling over our study area.
 To do this, we will create a polygon shapefile containing the extent of the study area and use this shapefile to clip all the raster map layers.
 Follow these steps using QGIS:

-    - Load the **vlaanderen_wgs84.shp** [shapefile](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/shp/Flanders/Vlaanderen_WGS84.shp) by adding a vector layer from the **`Layer > Add Layer > Add Vector Layer...`** menu.
+  - in Qgis, load the **vlaanderen_wgs84.shp** [shapefile](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/shp/Flanders/Vlaanderen_WGS84.shp) by adding a vector layer from the **`Layer > Add Layer > Add Vector Layer...`** menu.
 This displays the municipal-level administrative boundaries.
 Make sure the shapefile you will use has the correct SRS.
 In most cases WGS84.

 ![data-prep1](https://github.com/dimevil/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-01a.png)

-    - Next, we will create a polygon from the extent of the Flanders shapefile that we have just saved.
-Go to **`Vector > Research Tools > Polygon from Layer Extent`** menu.
+Next, we will create a polygon from the extent of the Flanders shapefile that we have just saved.
+  - go to **`Vector > Research Tools > Polygon from Layer Extent`** menu.

-      + Under the `Input Layer` drop-down menu, select the newly created **vlaanderen_wgs84.shp** shapefile.
+  - under the `Input Layer` drop-down menu, select the newly created **vlaanderen_wgs84.shp** shapefile.
-      + Under the `Extent` input line, select **`Save to File`** from the menu to save the file in your working directory.
+  - under the `Extent` input line, select **`Save to File`** from the menu to save the file in your working directory.
 Then, click `Run` to create another shapefile called **box1.shp**, which consists of a polygon covering the extent of the study area.

 ![data-prep4](https://github.com/dimevil/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-04.png)

-We have created a bounding box of Flanders, this box can be used as the polygon to clip the raster files.
+We have created a bounding box of Flanders, this box **can** be used as the polygon to clip the raster files.

 ![data-prepbox](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-box1.PNG)